gliderkite/spidergo/README.md

 # SpiderGo

-*Disclaimer: this is the first program I wrote in Go.*

 The goal of this project is to provide a simple implementation of a web crawler (spiderbot), which will be limited to a single domain (without following external links).